slint-ui/slint/docs/langref/src/concepts/layouting.md

 }
 ```

-The positions of both rectangles and the size of the inner green one are hard-coded.
+The positions of both rectangles and the size of the inner green one are fixed.
 The outer blue rectangle has a size that's automatically calculated using binding
 expressions for the `width` and `height` properties.
 The calculation results in the
 bottom left corner aligning with the corner of the window - it updates whenever